bollebeer/misja-resume/content/projects/witteveenenbos.md

 ---
 title: Build a data platform to support KPI dashboards
-  date: 2018-02-11T12:41:05-05:00
+date: 2018-02-11T17:41:05.000Z
 description: >
   Witteveen + Bos is a consultancy and engineering firm consisting of many independent business units.
 In order to monitor the performance of the business units, the idea of ​​KPI dashboards has been developed.
 A proof of concept has shown that it is necessary to develop a data platform to make possible to create KPI dashboards.
 My role was to design a suitable solution consisting of a modern data platform using Microsoft Azure.
 I was responsible for drawing up the project plan, making the initial architecture and the designs based on the architecture.
-  tags: ["GoDataDriven", "Data Mesh","Power BI", "SharePoint", "SSIS", "Migration", "Data Lake", "Data Factory"]
+tags:
+  - GoDataDriven
+  - Data Mesh
+  - Power BI
+  - SharePoint
+  - SSIS
+  - Migration
+  - Data Lake
+  - Data Factory
 featured: true
-  duration: "**3**"
+duration: 3
-  client: "**Witteveenenbos**"
+client: Witteveenenbos
-  role: "**Data Analytics Consultant**"
+role: Data Analytics Consultant
-  weight: 600
+weight: 2
+show_read_more_link: false
 ---

+s

 # TODO
 Data engineer at Witteveen en Bos